 This post may contain affiliate links that help Mike keep the posts coming but cost you zero extra.
 Please see my disclosure page for more details.

-Brittany is a rockstar in the fitness game (just look at her before/after pictures in this post and in the last), which is why I’m stoked to have her writing here for us!
-Please check out her post below and let us know what you think in the comments section.
+Brittany is a rockstar in the fitness game (just look at her before/after pictures in this post and in the last), which is why I’m stoked to have her first-hand review of Hammer and Chisel!

 I have a pretty active lifestyle, I have a strong positive attitude, and I tend to make healthy food choices… 95% of the time.

 Now, I say “this stage in life,” because this is a fairly recent lifestyle that I have adopted- like within the last few years.
 Before that, exercise was pretty close to being right up there with peanut butter, which is now at the top of my despised list (I know, I know, how is that even possible…?
 We can discuss that more at a later date).

 Anyways, certain life circumstances have led me to take on a new way of thinking and acting upon my view of a healthy lifestyle (you can read about the beginning of this journey here).
 Since I’ve gotten into this new habit, I’ve experimented with several different workout programs, routines, and types of exercises in order to find what I like best, and what gets me the best results.

 What I have come to learn is that strength training, and/or HIIT workouts are my go to

 Cardio is my least favorite thing, so combining that with weights, and doing it in shorter intervals helps me to stay on track.
 I also thrive in the gym atmosphere with preplanned workout routines (usually from others) that I can just jump into and complete without having to decide what I’m going to do that day.